 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 behavior, verified by parent, student, staff surveys, California Healthy Kids survey, and counseling participation roster. being comfortable with talking with school staff.
-76% of students surveyed reported feeling safe at school. communication, as well as fun incentives during staff meetings to increase school culture.
+76% of students surveyed reported feeling safe at school. being comfortable with talking with school staff.73% of students surveyed reported feeling safe at school. communication, as well as fun incentives during staff meetings to increase school culture.
 Priority 3 Parental Involvement A. Increase parent participation, verified by participation sign-in sheets, SIS Parent Portal Enrollment, and attendance at events.
-Parents of STEAM Academy students are given opportunities and encouraged to participate in: Parent/Teach er conferences Back-to-School Night Open House Parent-Teacher Association (PTA) LCAP Committee Classroom volunteers exceptional needs students, continued, and is slowly returning A. B. STEAM academy would like to see 90% participation of parents at events. (like meet the teacher, parent-teacher conferences and open house) C. Maintain parent participation in student IEP meetings, verified by IEP, SST, 504 parent meetings.
+Parents of STEAM Academy students are given opportunities and encouraged to participate in: Parent/Teach er conferences Back-to- School Night Open House Parent- Teacher Association (PTA) LCAP Committee Classroom volunteers A, B, C: Parent volunteer participation, including parents of unduplicated and exceptional needs students, continued, and is slowly returning to regular levels of participation, as verified by Parent Volunteer logs, Attendance at School events, Parent Teacher Conferences, IEP meetings, SSTs and other meeting sign-in sheets.
+A, B, C: Parent volunteer participation, including parents of unduplicated and exceptional needs students, continued, and is slowly returning to regular levels of participation, as verified by Parent Volunteer logs, Attendance at School events, Parent Teacher Conferences, IEP meetings, SSTs and other meeting sign-in sheets.
+A. B. STEAM academy would like to see 90% participation of parents at events. (like meet the teacher, parent-teacher conferences and open house) C. Maintain parent participation in student IEP meetings, verified by IEP, SST, 504 parent meetings.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 A number of other community and school-based events Parents are encouraged to use the District Parent Portal STEAM Academy continues to expand approaches to Communication with parents, including the school website, Facebook page, Alert Solutions messaging service, and School Newsletters.
-B. In addition to the involvement opportunities listed in Priority 3 A and C: • Parents of unduplicated pupils are encouraged to participate in parent advisory groups, verified by
+B. In addition to the involvement opportunities listed in Priority 3 A and C: Parents of unduplicated pupils are encouraged to participate in parent advisory groups, verified by

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 sign-in sheets Increase parent participation in Parent Club activities and fundraising, verified by sign-in sheets, school calendar.
-C. In addition to the involvement opportunities listed in Priority 3 A and B: • Parents of students with exceptional needs are invited and encouraged to participate in the Student Study Team, 504 and IEP processes.
-State Priority 8: Other Pupil Outcomes State Priority 8: Other Pupil Outcomes: Other Pupil Outcomes: maintain the baseline percentage of students who attend
+C. In addition to the involvement opportunities listed in Priority 3 A and B: Parents of students with exceptional needs are invited and encouraged to participate in the Student Study Team, 504 and IEP processes.
+State Priority 8: Other Pupil Outcomes State Priority 8: Other Pupil Outcomes: Other Pupil Outcomes: State Priority 8: Other Pupil Outcomes: maintain the baseline percentage of students who attend

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Students attending Camps: # 5th graders # 6th graders No students were able to attend camps in 2019, 2020 or 2021.
 We will establish a baseline in 2021-22 There were still no students who attended Camps in either 5th or 6th grade this school year, so there is no data to report.
-We are hopeful to establish a baseline from the 22-23 school year participation numbers. camps after it is established in 22-23
+We are hopeful to establish a baseline from the 22- 23 school year participation numbers.
+Students attending Camps: This year we were unable to secure a camp reservation for 5th graders but we are hopeful for 23-24 school year.
+6th graders- 40 students camps after it is established in 22-23